juntao/arenztopia/content/news/Issue 1.md

 ## Coronavirus Report
 by Owen Miyazoi

 For the next month, we will be including a report on the coronavirus situation in Arenztopia.
-Today, one person has been known to have the coronavirus which is 67-year old Bob Jackson.
-He is in quarantine.
+Today, one person has been known to have the coronavirus which is 67-year old Bob Jackson, who is currently in quarantine.